Sobek: History

 Though Sobek was worshipped in the Old Kingdom, he truly gained prominence in the Middle Kingdom (c.
 2055–1650 BCE), most notably under the Twelfth Dynasty pharaoh, Amenemhat III.
 Amenemhat III had taken a particular interest in the Faiyum of Egypt, a region heavily associated with Sobek.
 Amenemhat and many of his dynastic contemporaries engaged in building projects to promote Sobek – projects that were often executed in the Faiyum.
-In this period, Sobek also underwent an important change: he was often fused with the falcon-headed god of divine kingship, Horus.
+In this period, Sobek is also said to have undergone an important change: he was often fused with the falcon-headed god of divine kingship, Horus.
 This brought Sobek even closer with the kings of Egypt, thereby giving him a place of greater prominence in the Egyptian pantheon.
 The fusion added a finer level of complexity to the god's nature, as he was adopted into the divine triad of Horus and his two parents: Osiris and Isis.

 Sobek first acquired a role as a solar deity through his connection to Horus, but this was further strengthened in later periods with the emergence of Sobek-Ra, a fusion of Sobek and Egypt's primary sun god, Ra.
 Sobek-Horus persisted as a figure in the New Kingdom (1550–1069 BCE), but it was not until the last dynasties of Egypt that Sobek-Ra gained prominence.
 This understanding of the god was maintained after the fall of Egypt's last native dynasty in Ptolemaic and Roman Egypt (c.
 332 BCE–390 CE).
 The prestige of both Sobek and Sobek-Ra endured in this time period and tributes to him attained greater prominence – both through the expansion of his dedicated cultic sites and a concerted scholarly effort to make him the subject of religious doctrine.